sharpenrocks/Sharpen/CONTRIBUTING.md

 When submitting a bug try to explain the problem and include additional details to help reproduce the problem:

 - **Use a clear and descriptive title** for the issue to identify the problem.
 - **Describe the exact steps which reproduce the problem** in as many details as possible.
-For example, start by explaining how you started Sharpen, e.g., which menu command exactly you used.
+For example, start by explaining how you started *Sharpen*, e.g., which menu command exactly you used.
 When listing steps, **don't just say what you did, but explain how you did it**.
-For example, if you selected a suggestion in the Sharpen Results window, explain if you used the mouse, or a keyboard shortcut or, e.g. `Up` and `Down` keyboard keys?
+For example, if you selected a suggestion in the *Sharpen* Results window, explain if you used the mouse, or a keyboard shortcut or, e.g. `Up` and `Down` keyboard keys?
 - **Provide specific examples to demonstrate the steps**.
 Ideally, include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 - **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 - **Explain which behavior you expected to see instead and why.**